 Ever feel like the roadmaps you make in Excel or Powerpoint are out-of-date the moment you finalize them?
 Are colleagues always stopping by for status updates?
 Do they understand what's coming next, let alone where you'll be in six months?

 As product managers, we've long envisioned a dynamically updating roadmap that we can use to communicate the plan and rally everyone around where the product is headed and why.

 Meet the Roadmap board.

 The Roadmap board is an interactive visualization of your plans that you can share with colleagues across the organization.
-You can create multiple views of your Roadmap to cater to different stakeholders and all will automatically remain up-to-date.
+Here you can create different roadmaps for different audiences and they'll all automatically remain up-to-date.

-Each view of your Roadmap can be configured to group features by when they'll be released or their current status.
-(See configurations at right)
+Each roadmap can be configured to group features by when they'll be released or their current status.

 Grouping by release is helpful for communicating when features may be available.
 The way you name releases is up to you, and can be adapted to fit your team's conventions.

 - How to create a Release plan roadmap

 - How to create a Sprint plan roadmap

 Features by status roadmaps